 Our reporting currency is the dollar.
 Our revenues are primarily denominated in the dollar, NIS and Euros, while our expenses are primarily denominated in NIS, dollars and Euros.
 As a result, the NIS value of our dollar and Euro denominated revenues are negatively impacted by the depreciation of the dollar and the Euro against the NIS.
 In addition, fluctuations in rates of exchange between NIS and other currencies may affect our operating results and financial condition.
+The average exchange rate for the NIS against the dollar was approximately 3.4% lower in 2020 than 2019 and the average exchange rate for the NIS against the Euro was 1.7% lower in 2020 than 2019, and in total, these changes had a negative impact on our operating results in 2020.
 The average exchange rate for the NIS against the dollar was approximately 0.8% lower in 2019 than 2018 and the average exchange rate of the NIS against the Euro was 6.0% lower in 2019 than 2018, and in total, these changes had a negative impact on our operating results in 2019.
-The average exchange rate for the NIS against the Euro was 0.1% lower in 2018 than 2017 and the average exchange rate of the NIS against the Euro was 4.5% higher in 2018 than 2017, and in total, these changes had a minor positive impact on our operating results in 2018.
-As of December 31, 2019, we estimate that a devaluation of 1% of the Euro against the NIS would result in a decrease of approximately \$200,000 in our operating and financial results.
+As of December 31, 2020, we estimate that a devaluation of 1% of the dollar against the NIS would result in a decrease of approximately \$200,000 in our operating income and devaluation of 1% of the Euro against the NIS would not have a material impact on our operating and financial results.